 It will surely be for the dropping of the atomic bomb that the B-29 will be best remembered for when two Superfortresses of the 393rd Bombardment Squadron carried out the task.
 The Enola Gay

-would drop the first on Hiroshima on the 6th August 1945 followed by Nagasaki on the 9th when Bock's Car dropped the second, shortly after these events World War 2 came to an end.
+would drop the first on Hiroshima, Japan on the 6th August 1945 followed by Nagasaki, Japan on the 9th August 1945 when Bock's Car dropped the second, shortly after these events the Second World War (1939 - 1945) came to an end.

-By the time production ended in May 1946 3,970 B-29s had been built and would remain in service with the USAAC and would see action during the Korean War.
+By the time production ended in May 1946 3,970 B-29s had been built and would remain in service with the United States Army Air Corps and would see action during the Korean War (1950 - 1953).
 A number of B-29s would serve with the

 Royal Air Force in Bomber Command, on loan, and would be known as Washington B.Is.